stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### TIM

 Yeah.
 Yeah yeah, no. That's not a niche detail, 'cause that isn't canon.
 That didn't happen.
 There are no ceiling hammers as far as we know.
 So, yes.
-So, my favourite niche detail is something that is not really technically a detail, __[laughs]__ because it's not in it. __[Ben laughs]__ I like--and there's a little bit of ambiguity around this, because everything Trexel says needs to be taken with a pinch of suspicion--but the fact that maybe the reason that Trexel doesn't like Bathin is because they went to school together.
-Bathin was nice, but Trexel has such a persecution complex that that angered him, and he imagined that Bathin was, like, bullying him, and like has false memories of him, like, giving him swirlies and pulling his trousers down in class or something like that, where Bathin was actually just nice, but you know Trexel's warped, upsetting mind has turned-- has *curdled* that niceness into... uh, into that.
+So, my favourite niche detail is something that is not really technically a detail, __[laughs]__ because it's not in it. __[Ben laughs]__ I like--and there's a little bit of ambiguity around this, because obviously everything that Trexel says needs to be taken with a pinch of suspicion--but the fact that maybe the reason that Trexel doesn't like Bathin is because they went to school together, Bathin was nice, but Trexel has such a persecution complex that that angered him, and he imagined that Bathin was, like, bullying him, and like has false memories of him, like, giving him swirlies and pulling his trousers down in class or something like that, where Bathin was actually just nice, but you know Trexel's warped, upsetting mind has turned-- has *curdled* that niceness into... into that.
 Which is why he sort of has this super aggressive anger towards Bathin, but also kind of is aware that Bathin is great?
 And he should really like Bathin, and Bathin's nothing but nice? [__BEN:__ Mm.]
 But then, what is truth?

 #### BEN